oneyed/merope-vendure-plugins/packages/vendure-plugin-purchase-price/README.md

-# Example Plugin
+# Purchase price Plugin

-This is an example plugin for Vendure.
-It demonstrates the overall file structure, code style, documentation conventions and build setup for a publishable Vendure plugin.
+This is a plugin to add the purchase price of variants to Vendure.

 ## Features

-- Really cool feature 1
-- Really cool feature 2
-- Amazing feature 3
-- And so on...
+- Purchase price customfield on variantPrice